sondreb/ume/NOTES.md

 4. Message is sent to gateway and forwarded to all users of the community which is currently using the app.

+## State Management Flow

+Each node (user) in the network needs to keep track of what messages they have received, and be able to push messages that are requested by participating nodes (users).

+Flow:
+USER1 and USER3 has the same 99 of 100 messages available.
+Each message have a unique hash or identifier that identifies them.
+Those messages have already been verified to decrypt properly and be signed properly.

+USER2 has 10 of 100 messages available, including the message (new) that is missing from USER1.

+USER2 connects to a gateway and upon connecting, announces what hashes the user has.

+For future scaling perspective: One SHA256 hash is 32-bytes (64-byte HEX), so 1000 messages should equal 3.2 kB.
+3.2 million hashes equals only 3.2 MB.

+Now the question of orchestration begins:

+Should all (USER1 and USER3) connected nodes, send a copy of their additional copies that USER2 is missing?
+Meaning that USER2 would have do receive the whole message twice, and then decrypt and validate the message twice.
+This calculation requirement increase N exponent (message * nodes).
+With a large community, this would greatly increase the bandwidth and CPU usage and requirement.

+Another solution could be that USER1 iterates through all connected nodes, establishes exchange keys and transfers both it's own extra messages, and receives it's own missing messages.
+This would be beneficial in two ways: Additional layer of encryption, ensuring that the same cipher is never transfered to the gateway, even when it's the actual same encrypted (cipher) message being transfered.
+The keys generated and exchange can be discarded when a node moves on to the next node.
+Second, the amount of processing would increase a bit (additional encrypt and decrypt), but bandwidth reduced.

+A third option, and one that can be combined with the second solution, is for a new node to announce itself and then receive list of hashes from all nodes.
+Then doing a distinct sort, connect to the nodes that has messages available (random selection somehow?) and sync those across.
+If one of the nodes goes down during an sync, a re-calculation of node selection can be made by the newly connected node.

+## Pass Phrase (BIP39) Restore

+The private keys seed for a user is a BIP39 derived pass phrase.
+This is used to generate distinct private keys for every single identity, that belongs to different communities.

 ## Random Noise
 The app could/should generated random data noise that is indistinguishable from real messages.
 This to improve security a bit by obscuring the traffic and making traffic analysis more difficult.